BI International Case Competition 2020

 - Time:Saturday, 08 February 2020 10:00 - Friday, 14 February 2020 23:00

 - Place:BI Norwegian Business School

 BIICC aims to provide a fun learning experience for its participants.
 In order for the case competition to be successful, a set of rules and regulations must be adhered to by all teams and advisors.
 Fair play is an essential criterion in the case competition.
 All participants are expected to treat each other with respect.
 If the rules are unclear, please consult the Case Director of BIICC, Svein Lund.
 He has the ultimate decision power in disputes after having consulted the team advisors.

-- The main goal for the Warm Up Case is a learning experience for the competing teams.
-All the teams will be allowed to watch the other teams present, and thereby will be able to pick up ideas for the main case competition.
+- The main goal for the Premier Case is a learning experience for the competing teams.
+The teams will be divided into two streams.
+The teams will be allowed to watch the other teams in their stream present, and thereby will be able to pick up ideas for the main case competition.

-- The case will be sent to the teams on the 25th of January.
-The deadline for submitting solutions (a PowerPoint presentation and an executive summary) to the BIICC committee is at 23:59 on the 8th of February (Norwegian time).
+- The case will be sent to the teams on the 23 January.
+The deadline for submitting solutions (a PowerPoint presentation) to the BIICC committee is at 12:00 (noon) on the 6 February (Norwegian time).
 Advisors or other non-team member are not allowed to assist the teams in solving the case.

 Case competition structure

 - The competition consists of 12 teams.
 Each team must decide on a name for their team.
 The name must be neutral and give no indication to which school or country the team represents.
 The teams will be divided into three streams.
 A draw will determine which stream the teams will compete in and the order of presenting.